adamwan-nexplore/guidebook-nxp-hk/what-we-use/cursor.md

 ## What is Cursor?

 [Cursor](https://www.cursor.com "https://www.cursor.com") is a code editor built on VSCode with AI.
-You can use Cursor to generate code for you with simple instructions.
+You can let Cursor generate code for you with simple instructions.

+Be careful!\
 It is a VERY new tool.
-Today is 28th March 2025 and the version is
+Today is 17th April 2025 and the version is `0.48.9`.

 ## What it can do